garrandall/popular-music-data/tracks/groove-me-king-floyd.md

 So that we can live happily, nah-nah
 In a great big ol' roomy house
 And I know you're gonna groove me, baby
-Ahh, yeah, now
+Ah, yeah, now
 You make me feel good inside
 Come on, and groove me, baby
 I need you to groove me
-Ahhh, yeah, now, now, darling
+Ah, yeah, now, now, darling
 Uhh!
 Come on, come on!
 Hey!
 Uhh!